Female Furies: Flashpoint

-In the Flashpoint reality, the Furies are assembled by Wonder Woman who asks Arrowette, Cheetah, Cheshire, Giganta, Hawkgirl, Huntress, Katana, Lady Vic, Silver Swan, Starfire, Terra, and Vixen to join her.
+An alternate universe variant of the Female Furies appears in Flashpoint, led by Wonder Woman and consisting of Arrowette, Cheetah, Cheshire, Giganta, Hawkgirl, Huntress, Katana, Lady Vic, Silver Swan, Starfire, Terra, and Vixen.

 Ame-Comi Girls

-In the Ame-Comi universe, the Female Furies are space pirates led by Big Barda.
-The team consists of Barda, Stompa, Mad Harriet, Lashina, Bloody Mary, and Speed Queen.
+An alternate universe variant of the Female Furies appears in Ame-Comi Girls, led by Big Barda and consisting of Stompa, Mad Harriet, Lashina, Bloody Mary, and Speed Queen.